12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $50 - $150 an hour

-People who help businesses set up automations are typically called automation coaches, business operations consultations, or something similar.
-They automate tasks like email marketing and sales funnels and is a great side hustle for folks who love tech, AI, and setting up efficient business automations.
+This side hustle goes by many names, such as automation specialist or consultant, business operations engineer, or something similar.
+They automate tasks like client intake, email marketing, and sales funnels, and is a great side hustle for folks who love tech and figuring out cool ways to use it.

 How to get started: Pick 1 to 2 automation tools to learn well.
 Zapier is a great beginner-friendly platform.
 Practice building automations for your own workflows, or offer free help to a friend’s business to build a case study.
 Post your projects with before/after transformations on LinkedIn and follow automation experts to see how they position their services.

-Where to find gigs: Pitch yourself directly to solopreneurs, startups, and small business owners who are active on LinkedIn, Instagram, or in business coaching Facebook groups.
+Where to find gigs: Pitch yourself directly to small business owners (like e-commerce store owners) who are active on LinkedIn, Instagram, or TikTok.
 You can also find freelance automation gigs on Upwork and list your services on Fiverr or Clarity.fm under tech consulting.

-This is a niche but lucrative side hustle for people with a background in digital marketing, PR (public relations), or content strategy.
+This is a niche side hustle for people with a background in digital marketing, PR (public relations), or content strategy.
+It's also something people are willing to dish out a lot of money for.
+You're basically rewriting a person's online image (and history), and not many people know how to do that.

-How to get started: Learn the basics of SEO, Google search behavior, and digital PR.
-Create a few sample case studies using your own online presence (like cleaning up your Google results or optimizing LinkedIn) to showcase your skills.
+How to get started: Learn the basics of SEO and digital PR using online courses or by moderating your own online presence.
+You can also pick a few of your favorite public figures to see how their own online reputations might be managed.
 Familiarity with tools like SEMrush and Google Alerts, or reputation monitoring software helps too.

-Where to find gigs: Offer your services on LinkedIn, Fiverr, and Upwork, or pitch directly to professionals in industries where reputation matters (like law, real estate, or coaching).
-You can also network in PR Facebook groups and other online business communities where reputation issues often come up.
+Where to find gigs: Offer your services on LinkedIn and pitch directly to professionals in industries where reputation matters (like law, real estate, influencer marketing, or local government).
+You can also network in PR Slack groups and other online business communities where reputation issues often come up.

 12. Digital Menu Consultant ($150-$750/project)